-* Raises $1.63 bln after pricing at top of range - sources
+* Raises $1.63 bln after pricing at top of range -sources

 * Deal values firm at $23.8 bln

-HONG KONG, July 26 (Reuters/IFR) - Chinese online group discounter Pinduoduo Inc priced its U.S. initial public offering (IPO) at $19 per American depositary share (ADS), raising $1.63 billion in the second-biggest U.S. float by a Chinese firm this year, according to two people familiar with the situation.
+HONG KONG, July 26 (Reuters/IFR) - Chinese online group discounter Pinduoduo Inc priced its U.S. initial public offering (IPO) at $19 per American depositary share (ADS), raising $1.63 billion in the second-biggest U.S. float by a Chinese firm this year, according to three people familiar with the situation.

 The pricing values money-losing Pinduoduo - which counts Chinese internet giant Tencent Holdings Ltd as a main backer - at $23.8 billion including all outstanding share options, compared with a valuation of $15 billion following a funding round in April.